wearsnomask/utdr-guess-who/README.md

 ### Can I further mod/extend this myself?

 Yes, please do!
 This project has a permissive license, so you don't even need to ask me to go ahead.

+### Are there any differences between the online and downloadable versions of the game?

+No substantial differences, just some minor necessary styling differences due to the limitations of the packager (Tauri) for the downloadable version.
+You can also play older versions of the game with the downloadable version, and it of course lets you play offline and will load a bit faster.
+But this of course comes with the drawback of needing to install it and trusting it.

 ## Contact/Socials